Functions#

 }

-If you don’t want to return anything, use void
+If you don’t want to return any value, use void

 as the return type.
 This indicates that your function returns null